This post may contain affiliate links. Please read our disclosure policy.

-Sweet, ripe strawberries make this frosting the best you’ll ever have!
-Creamy strawberry buttercream frosting is yummy on just about any cake, cookie or cupcake.
+Sweet, ripe strawberries make this frosting irresistible!
+Creamy strawberry frosting is yummy on just about any cake or cupcake.

-This strawberry frosting screams SUMMER to me.
+This screams SUMMER to me.
 It’s light, smooth, and so creamy.
 It melts in your mouth the minute you take a bite.

 How to Make Strawberry Frosting

-MIX.
 Add 3 cups of powdered sugar, and mix until combined.
-Add additional powdered sugar, 1/2 cup at a time, to make a frosting that is spreadable and fluffy, but not runny.
+Mix in additional powdered sugar, ½ cup at a time, to make a frosting that is spreadable and fluffy, but not runny.

-- Frozen Strawberries work as well but we prefer to use fresh berries.
+Strawberries.
+For the best flavor choose sweet, ripe, fresh strawberries.
+Frozen strawberries work as well but we prefer to use fresh berries.

-- If the frosting is too thick add strawberry puree or milk to thin it out more.
+Thin it out.
+If the frosting is too thick, add strawberry puree or milk to thin it out more.

 How to Thicken Frosting

-Thicker Frosting: One easy way to thicken the strawberry cake frosting is to add a bit more powdered sugar.
-However, the more powdered sugar you add the less the strawberry flavor will shine though.
-If you need to thicken it significantly and keep the berry flavor you’ll want to try reducing the puree on the stove top.
+One easy way to thicken the strawberry frosting recipe is to add a bit more powdered sugar.
+However, the more powdered sugar you add the less the strawberry flavor will shine through.

 - In a small saucepan over medium heat, cook the strawberry puree until it reduces by about half.